giacomociti/iride/README.md

 let a: System.Uri = Book.author
 ```

-The vocabulary can be either a local file or a web resource like in the example above.
+The vocabulary can be either turtle text, a local file or a web resource like in the example above.
 The list of IRIs for which a property is generated is obtained with the following SPARQL query:

     PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>